Thread: Upgrading my RAM

 - Member Since

 - 27" i7 iMac, 24" iMac, 13" Macbook Air, iPhone 5 & 5S, iPod Nano 7th Gen, iPad 2 16GB WiFi, iPad 3

 You can visit RAM Memory Upgrade: Dell, Mac, Apple, HP, Compaq.
 USB drives, SSD at Crucial.com or Memory up to 32GB for Apple iMac 2011 Thunderbolt equipped models to grab your memory for upgrade.
 Or at least use them to ensure that the memory you've found is indeed correct (speed and so on)..

 As far as the installation goes, yes, it's as simple as removing the bottom memory slot and plugging in the new memory into the available free slots and off you go.
 You don't need to touch the existing memory..

 - late 2012 IMac 27", early 2015 MBPr, early 2014 MBA, mid 2010 MB (10,11.3), iPhone 6 (iOS 9).

 If you click on the Apple logo in the top left of the screen and then on "about this mac", that'll tell you what type of RAM (MHz and DDR) that you need.

 As for which slots to put it in - don't know.
 My iMac has only 2 slots for RAM so I replaced the existing ones with new ones.
-But if you click on the more info tab from the above, and then memory, you'll get a link to instructions to upgrade your RAM.what have the Roman's ever done for us?
+But if you click on the more info tab from the above, and then memory, you'll get a link to instructions to upgrade your RAM.nobody expects the Spanish inquisition...

 04-04-2012, 12:48 PM #4